5aji/gchat/readme.txt

 THIS PROGRAM ***REQUIRES*** C++20!

 It will *not* compile on anything less than that!
-Tested versions of GCC include the latest release, as well as the last in the gcc 10 series.
+Tested versions of GCC include the latest release (11), as well as the last in the gcc 10 series.

 A Makefile is included to compile both programs.
 Running `make` will build everything.
 You may want to add -j to make it faster (the template metaprogramming increases the compilation times).